Anon-Artist/R3C0Nizer/README.md

  - Content discovery
  - Subdomain takeover
  - Attack Vector based scans

-etc with the help of latest updated, fastest and efficient tools.
+etc.. with the help of latest updated, fastest and efficient tools.

 # Authors and Thanks